-She is a member of the Council for Exception Children (CEC), Teacher Education Division (TED), Division on Career Development and Transition (DCDT) and Division for Autism and Development Disabilities (DADD).
-She serves as the president of NC TASH, part of an international disability advocacy organization.
-Additionally, she serves on the editorial board of the Journal of Case Learning for Exceptional Learners (JCLEL).
+She is a member of the Council for Exceptional Children (CEC), Teacher Education Division (TED), Division on Career Development and Transition (DCDT), and Division for Autism and Developmental Disabilities (DADD).
+She serves as the Co-CAN Coordinator for NC CEC and the president of NC TASH (an international disability advocacy organization).
+She also serves on the editorial board of the Journal of Case Learning for Exceptional Learners (JCLEL).

-She enjoys reading, music, hiking, and chasing around her two children.
+She enjoys reading, music, hiking, raising chickens, and enjoying the outdoors with her partner and children.

-Title: Assistant Professor and Director of the Mathematics Clinics, Special Education
+Title: Associate Professor, Director of the Mathematics Clinics, Special Education

 Department: Department of Child Development, Literacy, and Special Education